raingggg/coctohug-manager/readme.txt

 - stop all forks: ccm stop all
 - restart all forks: ccm restart all
 - upgrade all forks: ccm upgrade all
+- upgrade then start all forks: ccm upup all
 - uninstall all forks: ccm uninstall all

 # view detailed fork status